Browsing Category

 2

-Put into hot jars and process in a water-bath or atmospheric steam canner for 15 minutes adjusting for altitude.
-Let rest five minutes before removing the jars.
+Process in a water bath or atmospheric steam canner for 10 minutes adjusting for altitude.
+Rest jars for 5 additional minutes before removing to a heat-proof surface to cool.

 1 Star2 Stars3 Stars4 Stars5 Stars (No Ratings Yet)